telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/blazor-report-viewer/how-to-use-blazor-report-viewer.md

 ---
 title: Using the Blazor Report Viewer
 page_title: Integrating the Telerik Reporting Blazor Report Viewer
-description: "Learn how to the Telerik Reporting Blazor Report Viewer can integrated into a Blazor Server or Blazor WebAssembly application."
+description: "Learn how the Telerik Reporting Blazor Report Viewer can be integrated into a Blazor Server or Blazor WebAssembly application."
 slug: telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/blazor-report-viewer/how-to-use-blazor-report-viewer
 tags: how,to,use,blazor,report,viewer
 published: True